 How to make gluten free air fryer ravioli:

-For this simple air-fried ravioli recipe, you use ravioli that has NOT been boiled yet.
-You want a bit of firmness to the ravioli, so use them right out of the package.
+For this simple air-fryer ravioli recipe, you use ravioli that have not been boiled yet.
+You want them to be firm, so use them right out of the package.
+I used my Ninja Foodi Air Fryer to make this recipe.

 HINT: Be sure your mixing bowls are large enough for ravioli to fit into.